wp-plugins/videonab/readme.txt

 *	Re-title Videos and their descriptions as needed
 *	Edit permalink titles of videos as needed and enhance SEO
 *	Latest YouTube API
-*	Pro version available: Aggregate youtube videos automatically, voting, and more!
+*	Pro version available: Aggregate youtube videos automatically, voting, and more! [link](http://example.com "Title")

 Check out the live demo:
 http://www.videonab.com/tutorials/